MusicGenerator/mumble-ruby-pluginbot-docs/appliance.rst

 Stop the bot
 ^^^^^^^^^^^^

-To stop the bot, press the red X of the virtual machine window and choose "Send the shutdown signal" from the dialog.
+To stop the bot, press the red X of the virtual machine window and choose ``Send the shutdown signal`` from the dialog.

 .. image:: images/appliance/Virtualbox_appliance_mumblerubypluginbot_close_vm.png